Use Origin Trials in Microsoft Edge

 Detect experimental features and provide a fallback

 When using experimental APIs, ensure you provide a working experience to all visitors of your website.
 Visitors may use browsers that do not support the experimental APIs that you added to your code.
 Additionally, if your token expires before you renew it, the experimental API is no longer available which may result in errors.
 To avoid this situation, ensure you detect features available in your browser.
-For more information, see Implementing feature detection.
+For more information, navigate to Implementing feature detection.

 Roadmap for Allowed Origins